 Education Officers from the SEN Team have an in-depth knowledge of SEND provision within the Liverpool area and so will be able to support you in considering appropriate provision for your child.
 Education Officers will do everything they can to enable your child to receive the provision required to meet their needs.

 When considering provision in terms of school placements, Education Officers will discuss the range of schools available in the Liverpool area with you and will help you to consider the most appropriate setting for your child.
-If an alternative school placement is agreed with the alternative setting, Education Officers will attempt to coordinate transitions to new school placements in line with natural school transition times (such as the end of the academic year) to promote a positive transition.

 Once an EHC Plan is completed and appropriate provision has been agreed, a Final EHC Plan will be issued.
 The Final EHC Plan will name the agreed school that child will attend.
 This school will then have a legal obligation to deliver the provision outlined within the Plan.